FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 # Ph-UI!!!

-For lab this week, we focus on the prototyping the physical look and feel of the device. _Make sure you read all the instructions and understand the whole of the laboratory activity before starting!_
+Now it's time to ocus on prototyping the physical look and feel of the device.

-## Prep
+## Prototype Readings

-1. Pull the new Github Repo.
-2. Readings:

 * [What do prototypes prototype?](https://www.semanticscholar.org/paper/What-do-Prototypes-Prototype-Houde-Hill/30bc6125fab9d9b2d5854223aeea7900a218f149)